211 Alberta – Edmonton and Area

 - and MUCH more…

-Citizens living in the City of Edmonton, the City of Leduc and Parkland County can reach the Canadian Mental Health Association – Edmonton Region’s 211 service by dialing 2-1-1.
+Citizens living in the Edmonton, Leduc, Spruce Grove, Stony Plain, and Parkland County can reach the Canadian Mental Health Association – Edmonton Region’s 211 service by dialing 2-1-1.
 Outside of those areas people can call 780-482-4636 to reach 211.

 Prefer to search for services yourself?
 Visit www.ab.211.ca for a comprehensive list of services.